MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-mi-activity-log.md

 ### View change history

-You can view the change history of some event that shows what changes happened during the event time.
-Select an event from the activity log as desired and then select the **Change history** to view any associated changes with that event.
+You can view the change history of an event and get the details of changes occured during the event time.
+Select an event from the activity log and then select the **Change history** to view any associated changes with that event.

 :::image type="Change history" source="media/scom-mi-activity-log/view-change-history.png" alt-text="Screenshot showing change history.":::

 If any changes are associated with the event, you'll see a list of changes that you can select.
-If you select a change, **Change history** page opens.
-This page displays the changes to the resource.
+To view details, select a change. **Change history** page opens and displays the changes to the resource.
 In the following example, you can see that the SCOM Managed Instance (preview) tags and provision state changes.

 :::image type="SCOM MI tags" source="media/scom-mi-activity-log/scom-mi-tags.png" alt-text="Screenshot showing SCOM MI tags.":::